crypt0lith/ChaosEdgeSteg/README.md

 - **Defense in Depth:** Requires possession of the key, payload length, and original cover image in order to extract steganographic content.
 Keys are checked against an embedded SHA256 hash as an additional validation mechanism.

-- **Remote Extraction:** Provides options for covert extraction of data via remote hosts, enabling versatility in restrictive environments.
+- **Remote Extraction:** Provides options for payload extraction via remote hosts, enabling versatility in restrictive environments.

-- **Temp PowerShell Execution:** Provides options to execute extracted Python code filelessly in a temporary PowerShell instance, maximizing impact while minimizing footprints.

-- **ZIP Archive Support:** Provides support for ZIP archive embedding, allowing users to hide multiple files of any file type within an image (Usually requires larger cover images).

-- **Quiet Mode:** Provides options to suppress dialogue messages, allowing output to be piped to other command-line tools in an obfuscated way.

 ## Installation